-Due to a lack of staff resources, the Board does not audit CE providers.
+The Board does not audit CE providers.

 h.
 Describe the board's effort, if any, to review its CE policy for purpose of moving toward performance-based assessments of the licensee's continuing competence.

 The Board has not reviewed its CE policy to move toward performance-based assessments of licensees' continuing competence.